 Our bedding acts as bench cushions during the daytime, but we also attached blankets to the benches.
 These protect the bedding from getting caught but also hang down to hide away all our storage underneath.

 Add a few additional lights to the roof.
 A storage pocket on the back of the passenger seat.
-Some scatter cushions and Mighty Mo is ready for her first Officer Adventure.
+Some scatter cushions and Mighty Mo is ready for his first Officer Adventure.
 Watch this space!!
 Until then: read about our first month in Melbourne here!